Format: Graphic Novel

 It’s been nine years since that day, and Sylvester is now an investigative reporter with one goal in mind: the aliens are living among us, and he intends to prove it.

-This presents quite a problem for Leslie Hughes, his cheerful, but dreadfully nervous intern.
-Because what Sylvester doesn’t know is that Leslie is the alien that he met in the alley that night.
+This presents quite a problem for Lesley Hughes, his cheerful, but dreadfully nervous intern.
+Because what Sylvester doesn’t know is that Lesley is the alien that he met in the alley that night.
 Half alien, half human, all secrets, she’s monitoring Sylvester to prevent him from revealing the aliens’ presence.

 And she’ll do just about anything to keep her people safe.